 “Difficult” – these pieces require a choir who can all read music fairly fluently and who are comfortable with some clashes, unusual harmonies and awkward time signatures, but they are very rewarding for a choir who enjoy some challenge.
 All would be approachable by a typical auditioned university, cathedral or college choir.

-- Also see “Three Memories of Kurdistan” at #choirsagainstracism, available for SSAATTBB.
+- Also see “Three Memories of Kurdistan” at #choirsagainstracism, available for SSAATTBB – this piece is free in return for a donation or political work to fight racism and prejudice.

 - The Lord’s Prayer – for SATB soloists and small SATB choir (could be done by two SATB solo quartets).
 Professional difficulty.
 Part of a Compline setting commissioned by St Mary’s Schola, Arlington, Virginia.
 PDF £30, single copies £2.50.